 With breakfast, our day begins and we want you to ask yourself with what energy do you want to start it.
-With this article and video, we invite you to create your healthy breakfast menu.
+With this article, we invite you to create your healthy breakfast menu.
 In the article, we will be breaking down all the food groups that you can include in your breakfasts or lunches, their nutritional properties, and also ideas of easy and delicious recipes to add variety and richness to your breakfasts.

 Remember that breakfast provides us with energy and nutrients and that is why it must be as healthy as the other meals of the day.
 Maybe you are not one of those who like to have breakfast as soon as you wake up, but you do prepare yourself a good breakfast at 10 in the morning.
 This depends on your preferences and needs.
-Let’s do it at the time we do it, this first meal of the day helps us establish a habit that leads us to maintain a more regular, complete and balanced diet, not starving, not feeling lacking in energy
+Let’s do it at the time we do it, this first meal of the day helps us establish a habit that leads us to maintain a more regular, complete, and balanced diet, not starving, not feeling lacking in energy

 What foods should we include at breakfast?